LennartFr/2019-06-29-30-School42/README.md

 ## 3) Create Visual Recognition Custom Model

+Click on the hamburger menu in the upper left had corner the IBM Cloud window

+Click on the Resource List

+Click on your visual recognition service in the Resource List

+ In the VisualRecognition service window, click on the blue Launch Watson Studio button.
+(The same window we see higher up in this tutorial

 1. [Create Visual Recognition Custom Models](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/visual-recognition-create-model.html)

 1. [Overview: Visual Recognition in Watson Studio](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/visual-recognition-sample-training-images.html?audience=wdp&linkInPage=true)